13 min read

 • But they can also accidentally mess up shared spaces - race conditions!

 Real example: A web server with multiple threads can share a connection pool (the "kitchen") but if two threads try to grab the same connection at once without coordination, chaos ensues.
+I've seen this cause connection pool exhaustion more times than I care to admit.

 Visual Model